planetfederal/qgis-suite-plugin/doc/source/actions.rst

 	- :guilabel:`Create store from layer`.
 Like the command above, but it does not publish or use the styling.

+	- :guilabel:`Edit/view layer metadata`.
+Open the metadata editor/viewer.
+More information about the metadata interface is provided in the :ref:`metadata` section.

 - QGIS group item